MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-sounddetector-armed.md

 -------

 The OS sets this true to engage the detector.

-The driver resets this to false when:

--   The filter interface is disabled.
--   The [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) property is set.
--   A keyword is detected.

 Setting this true while no keyword patterns are set ([**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) is empty) has no effect.